thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 ### Uses

-* Eliminate [Large Classes](#large-class) by splitting up a bloated base class.
+* Eliminates [large classes](#large-class) by splitting up a bloated base class.
-* Convert [STI](#single-table-inheritance-sti) to a composition-based scheme.
+* Converts [STI](#single-table-inheritance-sti) to a composition-based scheme.
-* Make it easier to change part of the structure by separating the parts that change from the parts that don't.
+* Makes it easier to change part of the structure by separating the parts that change from the parts that don't.

 ### Example